 A Midterm Chat, more formally known as a “Small Group Instructional Diagnosis” (SGID), is a consensus-building process that enables instructors to gain insights into students' perceptions about the class and their learning.

 Midterm chats typically take place between the 5th and 10th week of the semester.
-Due to renovations, for Fall 2019 CTLT will offer Midterm Chats between the weeks of September 23 and October 25.
+For Spring 2020 CTLT will offer Midterm Chats between the weeks of February 10 and March 20.
 This gives the instructor time to institute any changes s/he deems important as a result of insights gained through the process.
 Classroom Observations or Video (Ad)Vantage consultations are options for obtaining feedback during the other weeks of the semester.